 As Bill Shankly, the immortal former manager of Liverpool, said:

 “Me having no education.
-I had to use my brains.”
+I had to use my brains.”and:

 “Aim for the sky and you'll reach the ceiling.
 Aim for the ceiling and you'll stay on the floor.”